takeuchi-masaki/hacking-hashing/README.md

 program yields differing lower bits.

-Since the lower bits are very volatile, combined with the avalanche effect in good PRGs, it is not feasible to take advantage of this value when used as a seed.
+Since the lower bits are very volatile, combined with the avalanche effect in good PRGs, it is not practical to take advantage of this value when used as a seed.

 ## Hashtables